gis-rpd/rpd-sg10k-grch38-gatk4-gvcf-freebayes-vcf/README.md

 # SG10K Health: GRCh38 GATK4-gVCF Freebayes-VCF

-This is the main genome analytics workflow powering the production analysis of whole genome samples for the Singapore National Precision Medicine (NPM) Program Phase 1A, sometimes also referred to SG10K Health.
+This is the main genome analytics workflow powering the production analysis of whole genome samples for the Singapore National Precision Medicine (NPM) Program Phase 1A, sometimes also referred to as SG10K Health.
 It processes samples from FastQ to lossless CRAM, computes multiple QC metrics as well as Freebayes variant calls and GATK4 gvcfs.